-- Introduce Emerging Security Sector Leaders (ESSL) program and its evolution within the Africa Center over the past 25 years. - Discuss why ESSL is flagship program of the Center, and its impact over the years.
+- Introduce the Africa Center for Strategic Studies and the Emerging Security Sector Leaders (ESSL) program. - Discuss why ESSL is the flagship program of the Center, and its impact over the years.

-Over the past 25 years, ESSL and its predecessor program, Next Generation of African Security Sector Leaders (Next Gen), have been the longest running programs offered by the Africa Center.
-Both seminars have targeted mid-level African security sector professionals, to provide the next generation of African security sector leaders with practical and effective tools upon which they can draw to contribute to their nations' security and development.
-The seminars have addressed the roles and responsibilities of professional security sector officials in democratic societies-enhancing leadership skills to respond to current and emerging security challenges more effectively.
+Over the past 26 years, ESSL and its predecessor program, Next Generation of African Security Sector Leaders (Next Gen), have been the longest-running programs offered by the Africa Center (ACSS).
+Both seminars have targeted mid-level African security sector professionals to provide the next generation of African security sector leaders with practical and effective tools upon which they can draw to contribute to their nations' security and development.
+The seminars have addressed the roles and responsibilities of professional security sector officials in democratic societies, enhancing leadership skills to respond to current and emerging security challenges more effectively.
 Next Gen and ESSL have focused on strategic leadership and national security strategy, Africa's contemporary security threats, and the coordination of external security assistance.

-As we celebrate the 25-year anniversary of the Africa Center, this opening virtual session will reflect on the ESSL program as a flagship seminar for the Center, as well as the impact it has had over the years.
+This opening virtual session will provide participants with an introduction to ACSS, its vision, mission, and mandate.
+Participants will also learn more about the ESSL program as a flagship seminar for the Center, as well as the impact it has had over the years.